UN-OCHA/hpc-content-site/html/themes/custom/common_design_subtheme/components/gho-photo-gallery/README.md

-Global Humanitarian Overview - Photo Gallery Component
+HPC Content Module - Photo Gallery Component
 ======================================================

 Styling for the photo gallery component which can be a single column or a two